By Adam Zwig, PhD

 When you hear on the news that a certain illness or event (Y) is statistically “linked to,” "associated with,” or “correlated with” something (X) do you think it means X causes Y?
 Most people do, especially since the media likes to sensationalize these things.
 But statistical correlation (or association / links) has nothing to do with causation.
 It only means that two things are observed to happen at the same time.
 Otherwise you could say eating ice cream causes crime since an increase in the rate of these two events can be statistically correlated in the summertime.

 Proving cause-and-effect is a much more complex process.
-CT or MRI imaging of a depressed person’s brain provides no information on whether the depression causes the brain activity, the brain activity causes the depression, or a third factor drives both of these events.
+Images of a depressed person’s brain provides no information on whether the depression causes the brain activity, the brain activity causes the depression, or a third factor drives both of these events.
 In fact, it gives no clues as to whether causality is even the right paradigm for understanding depression.
 Brain scans are highly effective for diagnosing neurological disorders, strokes, tumors, etc, but useless when it comes to understanding the contents of the mind.
 Tweet

 After sixty years of research there still hasn’t been a study confirming a biochemical cause of mental health issues.
 Not one!
 Let me repeat that—none, nada, zilch.
 When discussing the brain and mental health all research reports use qualifying language such as “might be,” “may be,” “could be,” “is thought to be”… and so on.
 This is because causation has never been demonstrated; there are only correlative studies showing brain activity that happens at the same time a particular state of mind occurs.
 Without science literacy the public doesn’t notice how these unsubstantiated ideas have been marketed as established truths.